 As well as packing the antipasti, crudités and more snacks than strictly necessary, it makes sense to slip in a bottle or two.

-Picnic wine essentials:
+Picnic wine essentials to pack

 - Consider ordering a picnic wine glass holder: Because life is too short to spend time balancing a wine glass on blades of grass.

 But the question is, which wines should you take?
 We’ve rounded up some ideal picnic wines, rated by our experts.